 In the summer of 2016, Trudy was in her 70s and diagnosed with stage IV pancreatic cancer.
 Trudy battled cancer with the courage she had her entire life, having immigrated from Germany to the United States during World War II without her family.
 As is common in pancreatic cancer, her diagnosis was late and her cancer was aggressive.
 I remember my father texting me that Trudy was admitted to the hospital in the fall of 2016 and that her doctors thought she might only live another 24-48 hours.
 Thankfully, I was able to immediately go to Dallas and visit Trudy in the hospital.
 Her face- jaundiced yellow and drained of her usual sparkle, looked me straight in the eye as she explained to me the amount of pain she was in, leaving me with the last words of “no one should ever have to suffer this much”.
 Again, I was in awe of Trudy’s selflessness in her time of suffering, she wasn’t referring to herself, and how she shouldn’t have to suffer- but was truly thinking of others.
 By an act of God- Trudy went home from the hospital the following day.
 She lived another month before passing away at home, surrounded by family, over the Thanksgiving 2016 holiday.

 Both of these incredible people in my life helped shape me into woman that I am today.
 They have inspired me, supported me, and pushed me to follow my dreams.
 Texas 4000 is an organization I am so excited to be a part of and to honor of these two amazing people.
 Throughout this program, I will spread knowledge of cancer prevention and awareness.
 I will ride to honor and spread hope for all of the patients and their loved ones that are touched by cancer, and to raise money to continue to search for a cure for cancer.
+Although I have lost two of my mentors and best friends to cancer, I am hopeful that this journey will allow me to help others in their cancer journey.
 We must, we can, and we will beat cancer.